Telamon: In architecture

 In architecture, telamons are colossal male figures used as columns.
-These are also called atlas, atlantes, or atlantids; they are the male versions of caryatids.
+These are also called atlantes (the plural of "Atlas"), or atlantids; they are the male versions of caryatids.

 The Telamon

 The "Telamon" (also "Song of Telamon", "Telamon Song", "Telamon-song") is an ancient Greek song (fl.
 5th century BC) only found referred to by name in some ancient Greek plays and later scholia or commentaries.
 It is usually thought to be a warlike song about Telamon's son Ajax, though some other commentaries thought it to be a mournful song about Telamon himself.
 It began with: "Son of Telamon, warlike Ajax!
 They say you are the bravest of the Greeks who came to Troy, next to Achilles."